broadwaycodez/everyday-heroes/README.md

 # Everyday Heroes - Web

 The Everyday Heroes app is a daily habit tracker to train your inner hero.
 This technology serves as a tool to track progress through the Everyday Heroes program.

+View the site live at [https://everyday-heroes.netlify.com](https://everyday-heroes.netlify.com)

 This application is served by the Everyday Heros API.
 Find the API code on GitHub [here](https://github.com/brian-ogilvie/everyday-heroes-api)